thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 }
 ```

-Using **jQuery events**, it's way easier to do the exact same thing.
+Using **jQuery events**, it's way easier to do the exact same thing - with way less code.

 ```js
 $('p').on('click', function() {